Bounded Graph Clustering with Graph Neural Networks: Community detection in graph neural networks via modularity maximization

-We combine equations~\ref{eqn:modularity}, \ref{eqn:constraint} and \ref{eqn:balance_reg} into a single loss function that may be used in a graph neural network:
+We combine equations~\ref{eqn:modularity}, \ref{eqn:constraint}, and \ref{eqn:balance_reg} into a single loss function that may be used in a graph neural network:

-where the constants $\mu$ and $\lambda$ adjust the influence of the constraint and balance regularization terms respectively.
+where the constants $\mu$ and $\lambda$ adjust the influence of the constraint and balance regularization terms, respectively.
+Note that maximizing modularity is equivalent to minimizing the negative of modularity.
+As such, modularity is negative in equation \ref{eqn:loss} since it is optimized in graph neural networks using gradient descent.

-In summary, we propose a constraint (\ref{eqn:constraint}) that enforces a lower bound $l$ and, coupled with the upper bound $c$, enforces a range for the output number of clusters.
-The range may be tightened as the user sees fit, with the case $l=c$ returning an exact number of clusters.
-We incorporate the constraint into the loss function of a graph neural network used for community detection, along with a regularisation term (\ref{eqn:balance_reg}) that encourages balanced clusters.
+In summary, we propose a constraint (equation~\ref{eqn:constraint}) that enforces a lower bound $l$ and, coupled with the upper bound $c$, enforces a range for the output number of clusters.
+The range may be tightened at the user's discretion, with the case $l=c$ yielding an exact number of clusters.
+We incorporate the constraint into the loss function of a graph neural network used for community detection, along with a regularization term (equation~\ref{eqn:balance_reg}) that encourages balanced clusters.
+Table~\ref{tab:comparison} summarizes our contribution in the context of prominent GNN architectures upon which our work developed.

 In addition to creating a fixed range, a lower bound may also be used to search for an optimal number of clusters by progressively tightening the range and selecting the output number of clusters with the highest modularity.
 We do not explore such a procedure in this work and leave it as an open direction of inquiry.
-Instead, we posit the idea to further highlight the benefit of a constraint on the returned number of clusters.
+Instead, we posit the idea to further highlight the benefit of imposing a constraint on the returned number of clusters.